schalkdaniel/compboost/benchmark/Readme.md

 |    225 |  0.0733 | spline  |  1500 | compboost |  2000 |    51 |

 The preprocessing is defined in the `drake_runtime_benchmark.R` script where `raw.runtime.benchmark.data` is created.
-This also applies for the following graphics.
+This also applies to the following graphics.

 For any of the following bars with a height of zero it was not possible